Tunnelblick on macOS Big Sur

 We're looking for volunteers to test new M1-compatible (we hope) system extensions (kexts) on M1 Macs.
 For this round of testing, you need to be comfortable using the command line and use Kext-Droplet-Big-Sur to load the kexts, which involves three restarts of your computer, then try them out in Tunnelblick 3.8.5beta02.
 Email email@example.com to get a link to download the new kexts.
 Please let us know which M1 Mac you have and what version of macOS Big Sur you will be using (for example, "11.0.1", "11.1", or "11.2 beta").

 FEATURE: Tunnelblick disables loading of Tun and Tap system extensions.

-When running on macOS Big Sur, Tunnelblick forces the settings on Tunnelblick's "Advanced" settings window to "never load" system extensions.
-You can override that behavior and allow the settings to act normally, which is useful if you have disabled SIP and/or your version of Big Sur allows Tunnelblick to load the system extensions.
-You can override the behavior by executing the following command in Terminal:
+When running on macOS Big Sur 11.0.1 or later, Tunnelblick forces the settings on Tunnelblick's "Advanced" settings window to "never load" system extensions.
+(The developers plan to release a version of Tunnelblick which will be "smarter" about this.)
+You can override that behavior and allow the settings to act normally by executing the following command in Terminal:

 defaults write net.tunnelblick.tunnelblick bigSurCanLoadKexts -bool yes

 defaults delete net.tunnelblick.tunnelblick bigSurCanLoadKexts